IBM founder Tom Watson famously said, "if you want to succeed faster, make more mistakes."

 I believe we learn from everything and as a general rule i don't have regrets in life.
 But it is also useful to acknowledge some decisions that you would have made differently.
 It's only on reflection of these that i think you can avoid making similar poor decisions in the future.

 Here are some of mine with my business Goodordering that i started in 2012 with hardly any business knowledge.
-Of course there are lessons that come out of each of these mistakes and i definitely have learnt a good few lessons over the last 8 years.
+Of course there are lessons that come out of each of these mistakes and i definitely have learnt a good few lessons over the last 8 years of running my business.

 Wasting time getting into department stores and certain retail outlets.